 8. Ugly or generic design

-Default "Linktree" look screams "I didn't try."
+The default "Linktree" look says "I did not try."
 Spend 10 minutes on brand colors and a custom cover.
 It matters more than you think.

 9. Buried newsletter signup